 There are many things to consider before buying apple tree seedlings.
 You want to be sure whether you want to get them dry or from fruit, whether you want two cross-pollinating trees or one self-pollinating tree, what kind of pesticides you want to use, what kind of fertilizer you want to use, where you want to plant the apple trees, and so on.

 That’s why it is crucial to create a proper plan first!

 Step Two: Preparing Your Seeds

 Make sure your seeds are dry.
 If they are store-bought, they should be.
 If not, dry them out on a paper towel.
 Wrap the seeds in damp paper towels and then put them in a sealed bag or container.
-You now need to refrigerate your seeds for 75 days, keeping them around 45 degrees Fahrenheit.
-You will need to re-spray the seeds every now and then to make sure they stay damp.
+You need to refrigerate your seeds for 75 days, keeping them around 45 degrees Fahrenheit.
+You will need to re-spray the seeds now and then to make sure they stay damp.